introvert24312/llm-chat-explorer/README.md

 ## Introduction

-**AI Chat Export Viewer** is a web application that allows users to upload and analyze JSON files containing exported conversations from ChatGPT and Claude.
+**LLM Chat Explorer** is a web application that allows users to upload and analyze JSON files containing exported conversations from ChatGPT and Claude.
 Its intuitive interface makes it easy to search and view chats, providing a lightweight and fast solution without compromising data privacy.

 One of the main advantages of this application is the ability to easily analyze AI conversations without having to decipher raw JSON files.
-While ChatGPT provides both a JSON file and a preformatted HTML file with all chats integrated, Claude, on the other hand, only offers a JSON file, making it particularly difficult to navigate, especially when dealing with large files. **AI Chat Export Viewer** solves this problem by allowing users to seamlessly view and navigate their conversations through an intuitive and accessible interface.
+While ChatGPT provides both a JSON file and a preformatted HTML file with all chats integrated, Claude, on the other hand, only offers a JSON file, making it particularly difficult to navigate, especially when dealing with large files. **LLM Chat Explorer** solves this problem by allowing users to seamlessly view and navigate their conversations through an intuitive and accessible interface.

 ## Privacy and Security